Bumblebee

 We also paid close attention to their thought process and how they reacted to each feature verbally and non-verbally as they placed them along the spectrum.

 “Groups is great.
-I frequently go out with the
+I frequently go out with the same folks.
+This creates incentive to go out more and use the app.”

 We came away with an understanding of what people needed and wanted.